Taounate

 Taounate (تاونات) is a town in northern Morocco, and is the capital of Taounate Province.
 The town had 37,616 inhabitants as of the 2014 Moroccan census.

 Geography

 Taounate is located in the southern Rif Mountains, and the river Oued Sra and gorges are nearby.
 The town is situated on a plateau that overlooks the valley of the Oued Sra, as well as the Gargara gorges.

 Infrastructure

 In 2016, it was announced that a highway development plan, estimated to be completed by 2035, will benefit the Taounate area, the highway being called the "Fès-Taounate Axis".

-West of Taounate is the Al Wahda Dam on the Ouergha River, which is the largest dam in Morocco and the second largest in Africa.
+West of Taounate is the Al Wahda Dam on the Ouergha River, which is the largest dam in Morocco and the second largest in North Africa.

 Economy

 Taounate's economy is led by the agriculture sector, specifically fig farming.
 In addition to figs, cherries, pears, apples, and olives are also grown.
 Cattle, cereal production, and timber are important industries.
 Cannabis is also cultivated in the area.